gtreshchev/RuntimeFilesDownloader/README.md

 ## How to use
  There are two ways to use this plugin: using Blueprints and C++:
  1. Blueprints.
 Just reopen your Unreal project and use "Create Downloader" and "Download File" nodes.
  2. C++.
 Open your "[ProjectName].Build.cs" and find a block of ` PublicDependencyModuleNames ` or ` PrivateDependencyModuleNames ` (it depends on your needs).
 Add `"RuntimeFilesDownloader"` String inside this block.
-After just include "RuntimeAudioImporterBPLibrary.h" using ` #include "RuntimeFilesDownloaderBPLibrary.h" ` where needed.
+After just include "RuntimeFilesDownloaderBPLibrary.h" using ` #include "RuntimeFilesDownloaderBPLibrary.h" ` where needed.

 ## Legal info